JulAlx/proxytunnel/README.md

-# proxytunnel v1.99
+# proxytunnel on OpenWRT

 <b>proxytunnel on OpenWRT</b>

-Compiles as easy as 1 2 3!
+Compiles as easy as 1, 2, 3!